Getting Here is Part of the Adventure

 Where are all the Cayuga Collection properties located?

 Our hotels & eco lodges are dotted along the Pacific Coast, forming a trail from the Osa Peninsula in the South, to Guanacaste in the North.
-You can even build-in a visit to Granada, Nicaragua!
+You can even build-in a visit to Granada, Nicaragua or the Gulf of Chiriqui in Panama!
 See a Map of where our hotels are located along the Cayuga Pacific Coast Trail.

 Did we cover everything?